playframework/playframework/documentation/manual/working/scalaGuide/main/akka/ScalaClusterSharding.md

 ## Cluster Formation

 When including this module, the application `ActorSystem` will be configured for a clustered environment.
-As a result, it will start [Akka Remote](https://doc.akka.io/docs/akka/2.6/remoting-artery.html#dependency) and bind it, by default, to port 25520.
+As a result, it will start [Akka Remote](https://doc.akka.io/docs/akka/2.6/remoting-artery.html) and bind it, by default, to port `25520` (see [Akka docs for how to configure a different port](https://doc.akka.io/docs/akka/2.6/remoting-artery.html#configuration)).

 In addition to that, it is expected that your application's Actor System forms a cluster with other instances of your application.
 Please consult [Akka's documentation](https://doc.akka.io/docs/akka/2.6/typed/cluster.html) on how to form an Akka Cluster.